capr/multigit/README.md

 Multigit allows subprojects to deploy files in any directory of the project, similar to a union filesystem, where each repository is a layer.

+## How do I install it?

+Multigit is a simple shell script with no dependencies.
+You can either put it somewhere in your PATH, or you can clone it everywhere you want to create a multigit project in, and call it as `./mgit` (or `mgit` on Windows).

 ## How do I use it?

 > Although not required, the examples below assume mgit is